Understanding typing.Literal for Strict Validation

 # pyright: Argument of type "Literal['TRACE']" cannot be assigned to parameter "level"

-Static analyzers parse these constraints immediately. mypy performs strict equality matching. pyright offers faster resolution but requires explicit typeCheckingMode configuration. ruff does not validate types natively but integrates with external checkers via CI pipelines.
+Static analyzers parse these constraints immediately. mypy performs strict equality matching. pyright offers faster resolution but requires explicit typeCheckingMode configuration. ruff does not validate types natively but enforces syntax consistency via its UP rule family.

 Type Narrowing and Control Flow Analysis

-Static analyzers track Literal values through conditional branches.
-This eliminates redundant isinstance checks and enables precise method resolution.
+Static analyzers track Literal values through conditional branches, eliminating redundant isinstance checks and enabling precise method resolution.

 from typing import Literal